-First let’s look at what causes tendinitis.
+First, let’s look at what causes tendinitis.
 This way we might avoid it!

-• Repetitive movements or series of movements (doing too many sun salutations or raking non-stop)
+- Repetitive movements or series of movements (doing too many sun salutations or raking non-stop)

-• Movements with high force on the muscle or tendon (lifting weights that are too heavy or garden pots)
+- Movements with high force on the muscle or tendon (lifting weights that are too heavy or garden pots)

-• Excessive stretching of muscles (easy to do in hot yoga class)
+- Excessive stretching of muscles (easy to do in hot yoga class)

-• Fast, rapid or jerky movements (especially when not warmed up)
+- Fast, rapid, or jerky movements (especially when not warmed up)

-• Not enough rest after injury – resuming exercise before muscles and tendons are fully healed
+- Not enough rest after injury (resuming exercise before muscles and tendons are fully healed)

 Symptoms of Tendinitis

-Reduce Pain & Swelling:
+Reduce Pain & Swelling

 Elastic wraps (ace bandages), stretchable joint supports, compression gloves, wrist braces for tendinitis, and soft splints can reduce pain and swelling by providing even pressure around the affected tendons and muscles.
 They also serve as a visual reminder to take it easy on this area.

-Therapy for Tendinitis-
+Therapy for Tendinitis

 The course of therapy to improve tendinitis may include:

-• Splinting for complete immobilization and rest
+- Splinting the area for complete immobilization and rest

-• Semi-rigid, soft supports or kineseotaping
+- Semi-rigid, soft supports or kineseotaping

-• Posture analysis and instruction in proper body mechanics
+- Posture analysis and instruction in proper body mechanics

-• Ergonomic training, work station modification or use of adaptive aids
+- Ergonomic training, work station modification, or use of adaptive aids

-• Soft tissue mobilization / Graston Technique (GT)
+- Soft tissue mobilization / Graston Technique (GT)

-• Progressive strengthening and endurance conditioning once symptoms have subsided
+- Progressive strengthening and endurance conditioning once symptoms have subsided

-• Anti-inflammatory medication and steroid injections (as prescribed by MD)
+- Anti-inflammatory medication and steroid injections (as prescribed by MD)

 Tendinitis can sneak up on you and wreak havoc!
 Make sure you don’t have to sit out with an injury by always warming up first.
 Gentle movements and stretches before exercising or yard work are a good idea.
-When doing yard work watch that you don’t do the same movements repeatedly (common in raking).
-Pace yourself if starting a new workout until you build up your strength and endurance.
+When doing yard work, make sure that you don’t do the same movements repeatedly, which is common in activities like raking.
+Pace yourself if you are starting a new workout until you build up your strength and endurance.
 Remember to mix it up so you’re not using the same muscle groups repeatedly in the same motions.
-Doing the same thing over and over makes you prone to tendinitis.
-Remember variety IS the spice of life!
+Doing the same thing over and over makes you prone to tendinitis — keep in mind, variety IS the spice of life!